hpepper/idea-to-product/sad2md/README.md

     * Response - return a message.
     * InstanceCreation - Create a line that did not exist from the start.
     * InstanceDestruction - End the line.
+  * Deployment
+    * Contains - creates a subgraph
+      * I guess I need to go and find the root components, so I guess I nee to build a tree
+    * Connect - line attachment
+    * Allign - for the ~~~ thing

 #### ViewPacket Behavior

 * For now the Behavior element is outside the viewpacket and references the viewpacket it belongs to.